UEFA Academy online menu

 • Who Integrity officers and representatives of institutions involved in fighting match-fixing, such as public and law enforcement authorities, and sports organisations

-• How long Three one-week sessions over seven months
+• How long Three one-week sessions over six months

 • Price €4,900